tanmayeekamath/azure-docs/articles/lab-services/configure-shared-image-gallery.md

 - You can only attach one shared image gallery to a lab at a time.
 If you would like to attach another gallery, you'll need to detach the existing one and attach another.
 - DevTest Labs currently doesn't support uploading images to the gallery through the lab.
 - While creating a virtual machine using a shared image gallery image, DevTest Labs always uses the latest published version of this image.
 However if an image has multiple versions, user can chose to create a machine from an earlier version by going to the Advanced settings tab during virtual machine creation.
 - Although DevTest Labs automatically makes a best attempt to ensure shared image gallery replicates images to the region in which the Lab exists, it’s not always possible.
-To avoid users having issues creating VMs from these images, ensure the images are already replicated to the lab’s region.”
+To avoid users having issues creating VMs from these images, ensure the images are already replicated to the lab’s region.
+- After uploading an image to a shared image gallery, ensure the image version of a specific image shows 'Succeeded' under **Replication Status**.
+You can do this by selecting the image and going to the image versions blade for that image on the shared image gallery tab.
+Unless succeeded, the image will not show up under the lab.

 ## Use Azure portal
 1. Sign in to the [Azure portal](https://portal.azure.com).